 I believe my wife has a habit of lying (over things).
 It could be small, everyday things.
-It could be the big things.
-And it is not just with me, I see her fibbing with her friends, with her relatives.
+It could be big things.
+And it is not just with me; I see her fibbing with her friends, with her relatives.
 I don’t know what to do.
 I have broached this topic with her – it hurts her ego, and she never admits to it.
 Ours is an arranged marriage.
-I now realise, that she has lied about many things.
+I now realise that she has lied about many things.

 Like you said, that when you try to bring it to her attention that she lies a lot, “it hurts her ego.”
-A fragile ego is another symptom of severely low assessment of one’s self.
+A fragile ego is another symptom of a severely low assessment of one’s self.

 It cannot be denied that the problem needs to be looked at in its historical and personal context (with regards to your wife).
-Counselling is absolutely required where your wife can unpack her fear of telling the truth about things, as she knows it.
+Counselling is required where your wife can unpack her fear of telling the truth about things, as she knows it.